 Whether you want to improve your general fitness or just enjoy the great outdoors, a mountain bike is a perfect solution.
 Cycling is one of the best all-round forms of exercise, and cycling on trails only adds to the challenge.
 With the growing availability of electric mountain bikes, even those who have fitness challenges can take to the trail.
 But which bike do you choose?

-For those who want a more in-depth look at components and specifications, we've put together the following quick and easy guide to the best performance and value available today in men's mountain bikes.
+For those who want a more in-depth look at components and specifications, we've put together this quick and easy guide to the best performance and prices available today in men's mountain bikes.

 By definition, a mountain bike (MTB) is any bicycle that can be ridden off-road.
 How serious you are about your dirt-track riding will determine the type of mountain bike you need and how much it will cost.

 Serious mountain bikers are looking for a real challenge and a bike that can stand up to it.

 How steep can you climb on two wheels?

 How fast can you tackle a hazardous decent?

 Urban cyclists find a lot to like in mountain bikes, too.
 Lots of mountain bikes never see a muddy trail, and there's nothing wrong with that.